Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-touch-plate.md

 All probing macros for the AutoZero are built into gSender making it easy to set up.

-The key step is to make sure to go to gSenders settings (gear icon at the top, right of the window) ➜ go to the 'Probe' settings ➜ and change the touch plate type to “**AutoZero Touch plate**" in the dropdown menu.
+The key step is to make sure to go to gSenders settings (gear icon at the top, right of the window) ➜ go to the 'Probe' settings ➜ and change the touch plate type to "**AutoZero Touch plate**" in the dropdown menu.
 If you don't do this, or at a later time you find the probing macros are moving strangely, then you should come back to check that this setting is still correct.

-We recommend leaving the “Probe Connectivity Test” option activated as well.
+We recommend leaving the "Probe Connectivity Test" option activated as well.
 If you're not using gSender and have the AutoZero, we also <a href="#using-other-senders">provide macros for other common senders</a>.

 ![](/_images/_longmill/_assembly/_addons/lm_addons_p12.png){.aligncenter .size-medium}